kmfoysal06/vue-event-list/README.md

 ## welcome
 wecome to real-time-vue-application
-this a sample vue project using vueJS in this project i tried to make the vue option API project more dynamic by using vue router,vue reactive and also nprogress library. you can clone it or use the live live given bellow to visit the output of this repository.
+this a sample vue project using vueJS in this project i tried to make the vue option API project more dynamic by using vue router,vue reactive and also nprogress library.
 ## real-time-vue-application
 ## Project setup
 ```